thebravoman/software_engineering_2015/class2_checkhomeworks/class2_theory.md

 The program is run as:
 > ruby my_program file.txt

-At the standard output the output should be:
+At the standard output the output should be the word followed by comma followed by the number of occurences.
+On the next line is the next word and so on for all the words in the file:

 > first_word,7